 c.
-Proposed changes must be submitted electronically to the Air Traffic Procedures Correspondence Mailbox at 9-AJV-8-HQ-Correspondence@faa.gov.
+Proposed changes must be submitted electronically to 9-AJV-8-HQ-Correspondence@faa.gov.
 The submission should include a description of the recommended change and the proposed language to be used in the order.

-For details on the submission process as well as additional AJV-8 processing responsibilities, please see FAA Order JO 7000.5, Procedures for Submitting Changes to Air Traffic Control Publications.
+For details on the submission process as well as additional AJV-P processing responsibilities, please refer to FAA Order JO 7000.5, Procedures for Submitting Changes to Air Traffic Control Publications.